 Following are part time AmeriCorps Team Member positions available for the 2017-18 service year, listed alphabetically by city.
 AmeriCorps Team Members serve K-12 youth by normalizing college going, mentoring, and increasing student success and college access.
 Your service will enrich the lives of those you serve and leave lasting impacts on these students, families and Montana communities as well as help to alleviate poverty through attaining higher education.
-Candidates must be 17 years of age and be current college students.
-Team Members will complete 300 service hours between September 1, 2017 and August 31, 2018.
+Candidates must be 17 years of age and be current college students (work-study, internship, volunteer or practicum).
+Team Members will complete 300 service hours during the academic year or before August 31, 2018.

 Girl Scouts of MT & WY Join a team to support under-served girl scouts.
 In Billings and on the Crow Reservation, the poverty rate is increasing, with the most affected group being kids under 18.
 The AmeriCorps program will help engage college students in delivering college-positive mentoring and guidance to under-served girls in grades k-8.
 They will engage them in mentoring, college access, leadership, STEM, and outdoors programming.
 They develop at opportunities to bring elementary and middle school girls to campus to engage with professors and different departments with a variety of majors.
 Support lessons and activities for girls in APD troops at local schools.
 To serve with Girl Scouts in Billings, apply here.